xinyueli2896/RapRec/README.md

 # Architecture
 ## Wav2Vec 2.0
 After we completed the dataset curation, we employed a pretrained [Wav2Vec 2.0](https://arxiv.org/abs/2006.11477) ASR model and further fine-tuning it on our dataset.
 We chose this architecture as it yields performance comparable to the best ASR systems available by learning robust speech representations through minimal fine-tuning on labelled speech data.
-The architecture has three modules: feature encoder(convolutional neural networks to process raw audio waveforms and transform them into latent speech representations), context model (transformer based model that learns contextually rich representations), and quantization model (that discretizes feature encoder output to be targets for the semi-supervised objective).
+The architecture has two main modules: feature encoder(convolutional neural networks to process raw audio waveforms and transform them into latent speech representations), context model (transformer based model that learns contextually rich representations on top of feature encoder).

 ## Connectionist Temporal Classification
 During fine-tuning, we freezed the feature encoder since it is learing basic speech representation.
 Therefore, we are only training the Transformer model with our labeled data.
 Because of the nature of speech as a sequence modeling task, the alignment of raw audio input and corresponding text output is not inherently clear.
 To overcome this challenge, the training is conducted using [Connectionist Temporal Classification (CTC)](https://distill.pub/2017/ctc/) algorithm.